alavrouk/alavrouk.github.io/index.md

 Professionally, I am a Research Science Intern at Lockheed Martin.
 I work on low SWaP intelligent applications.

-Personally, I enjoy many hobbies, such as reading, amateur radio, video games, and more.
+Personally, I enjoy many hobbies, such as reading, amateur radio, working out, and more.
 I am on the executive board of Georgia Tech's Russian Speaking Association.

 Desk: CODA S1183G